wp-plugins/wpsc-support-tickets/readme.txt

 * Updated: New easier to use and less buggy permission system allows you to easily fine tune who can administrate what tickets (started in 4.7.32)
 * Added: the ability for users to reply by email
 * Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.)

+= 4.9.8 =
+* Added: Country of East Timor added to country list
+* Added: Country of South Sudan added to country list
+* Added: Country of Kosovo added to country list
+* Updated: "Former Yugoslav" removed from the Republic of Macedonia, to reflect the country's official name

 = 4.9.7 =
 * Updated: Split "Serbia & Montenegro" into Montenegro and Serbia to reflect the current state of those countries.